fortiestudios/studio-website/README.md

 ### Contact

-You can contact the developers of 40's Studios website at our **[Discord](https://discord.gg/XnbXNQM)**.
+You can contact the developers of 40's Studios website at our <b><a href="https://discord.gg/XnbXNQM">Discord</a></b>.
 If you have any questions, feel free to ask.